When one knows and sees the four noble truths, there is the wearing away of the taints.

 the supreme knowledge of liberation arises;

-At the moment of complete wearing away, knowledge arises:
+at the moment of complete wearing away, knowledge arises:

 ‘The fetters are exhausted.’